matthew-brett/dsfe/_chapters/02/Expressions.md

 ```

+Notice that the Notebook displays the value.
+This the *value* that the
+expression returns.

+An expression can describe to the computer how to combine pieces of data.
+In
+our example, we have a multiplication expression that consists of a `*` symbol
+between two numerical expressions.
+Expressions, such as `3 * 4`, are
+*evaluated* by the computer.
+The value (the result of *evaluation*) of the
+last expression in each cell, `12` in this case, is displayed below the cell.

 The grammar rules of a programming language are rigid.
 In Python, the `*`
 symbol cannot appear twice in a row.
 The computer will not try to interpret an